whosonfirst/whosonfirst-placetypes/README.md

 `102312325`

-Things with walls, basically.
-Things with walls that might be public (a bar) or private (your apartment) by default.
+Things with walls, often but mostly things that people stand around _together_.
+Things with walls  might be public (a bar) or private (your apartment) by default.

 Venues are considered `common optional`.